 All public records are open to inspection by any person at reasonable times, except as provided in C.R.S. § 24-72-204.
 CORA divides records that are exempt from inspection into two categories: records a custodian may deny access to (C.R.S. § 24-72-204(2)) and records a custodian must deny access to (C.R.S. § 24-72-204(3)).

 Personally identifiable information (PII) such as place and date of birth, home address, social security number, physical description, photograph or signature of any person must be redacted prior to release of public records.
-Similarly, email addresses provided by a person to OIT to aid in future communication are not disclosed to the public.
+Similarly, email addresses, telephone numbers or home addresses provided by a person to OIT to aid in future communication are not disclosed to the public.
 Some records may be protected from disclosure to anyone except the person the record concerns, while other records are entirely exempt from public inspection due to statutes that specifically prohibit their release.

 - What information does OIT require in order to process my CORA request?